Exporting contacts from iCloud

 Wasn’t that easy?

-With the popularity of Google’s services, namely Gmail, moving your contacts from phone to phone super easy.
-You can use your Gmail account to not only sync your contacts in Android, but also on Windows Phone 7 Devices, too.
-We review phones all the time, and without Gmail, the process would be insanely painful.
-There might be other one-time-use options that will also get the job done, but if you are able to keep your Gmail contacts up to date, switching smartphones is a breeze.
+Given the current popularity of Google’s services, it’s a breeze to transfer contacts to any new phone.
+Not only does your Google account sync your contacts in Android, but also does so on Windows Phone devices, too.
+We review phones all the time, and without Google, the process would be insanely painful.
+There might be other one-time use options which will get the job done, but if you are able to keep your Google contacts up to date, switching smartphones is a walk in the park.